JuliaMolSim/Molly.jl/docs/src/documentation.md

 In Molly there are three types of interactions:
 - [`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms in molecular mechanics force fields.
 - [`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms in molecular mechanics force fields.
 - General interactions are a free-form interaction type that can access the whole system and outputs forces for all atoms.
 This is useful for neural network potentials, implicit solvent models and other cases that require maximum flexibility.
+General interactions should be compatible with the [AtomsCalculators.jl](https://github.com/JuliaMolSim/AtomsCalculators.jl) interface.

 The available pairwise interactions are:
 - [`LennardJones`](@ref)